-IoT systems used in retail are based on information transmitted from the sensor network mounted on warehouses, racks, transport vehicles and goods.
-Information from the sensors is connected to cloud platform, so that retailers can monitor each item individually during the entire delivery process, delivery conditions, inspection of suppliers, vehicles and different delivery routes.
+IoT systems used in retail are based on information transmitted from the sensor network mounted on warehouses, racks, transport vehicles, and goods.
+Information from the sensors is connected to a cloud platform so that retailers can monitor each item individually during the entire delivery process, delivery conditions, inspection of suppliers, vehicles, and different delivery routes.
 At the same time, they can control the status of goods from location, quantity, theft, etc. from which they plan on appropriate adjustment options that are most beneficial to the business.

 The future of retail

 Technology development gives retail businesses the opportunity to transform robustly by optimizing operations and expanding customers globally.
 To take advantage of the opportunities to survive and thrive, retailers need to prioritize technology as a top strategy and understand problems that exist in their businesses, and then, choose innovative solutions that are best suited for business.

 (2) Statista.
 2019.
 E-commerce share of total global retail sales from 2015 to 2023.